- May 10-12, 2015: Council of Councils Fourth Annual Conference in Washington, DC

 The G20 convened in Brisbane on 15-16 November 2014 for yet another summit.
 In the aftermath of the recent global financial crisis, this paper considers whether the G20 still has relevance.

-The Council on Foreign Relations (CFR) has launched an international initiative to connect leading foreign policy institutes from around the world in a common conversation on issues of global governance and multilateral cooperation.
+The CoC is an international initiative to connect leading foreign policy institutes from around the world in a dialogue on issues of global governance and multilateral cooperation.